 Autism spectrum disorders, tryptophan catabolites, brain-derived neurotrophic factor, serotonin, intellectual disability disorder, neurological development disorder.

-Faculty of Health and Social Sciences, University of Southeast Norway, Drammen, Department of Pediatrics, Innlandet Hospital Trust, Lillehammer, Laboratory of Medical Biochemistry, University of Antwerp, Gillberg Neuropsychiatry Centre, Sahlgrenska University of Gothenburg, Rikshospitalet Oslo University Hospital, Oslo, Pediatric Research institute, Rikshospitalet Oslo University Hospital, Oslo, Department of Pediatrics, Innlandet Hospital Trust, Lillehammer, Faculty of Medicine, Chulalongkorn University, Bangkok
+Faculty of Health and Social Sciences, University of Southeast Norway, Drammen, Department of Pediatrics, Innlandet Hospital Trust, Lillehammer, Laboratory of Medical Biochemistry, University of Antwerp, Gillberg Neuropsychiatry Centre, Sahlgrenska University of Gothenburg, Rikshospitalet Oslo University Hospital, Oslo, Department of Pediatric Research, Oslo University Hospital and University of Oslo, Department of Pediatrics, Innlandet Hospital Trust, Lillehammer, Faculty of Medicine, Chulalongkorn University, Bangkok